E. M. Fulton House

 The E. M. Fulton House, also known as Glay Williams House and Vernoy Tate House, is a historic home in Wise, Wise County, Virginia.
-It was built in 1905–1906, and is a -story, six bay, Colonial Revival style frame dwelling clad in a red brick veneer.
+It was built in 1905–1906 and is a 2½-story, six-bay, Colonial Revival style frame dwelling clad in a red brick veneer.
 It sits on a sandstone foundation and has a hipped and gable roof with dormers.
-The front facade features a one-story three-bay porch with paired Doric order columns.
+The front façade features a one-story, three-bay porch with paired Doric order columns.

 It was listed on the National Register of Historic Places in 2005.